 New skills are presented each week and homework tasks are assigned for participants to practice during the week.
 Homework is reviewed at the next class.
 To enhance learning and effective application of newly acquired knowledge and skills people who commit to the full DBT programme will have access to phone skills coaching, which can be accessed at times of heightened distress seven days a week.
 The goal of this is for people to get better at using the skills when they are needed most, such as during times of intense emotion, crisis or conflict.

 There is no specific diagnostic requirement for participation in our DBT skills classes.
 Although DBT was originally developed for people meeting criteria for BPD, the skills we teach can help other people who experience problems with self-harm, extreme emotional sensitivity, mood swings, anger, recurrent depression, anxiety, intense or chaotic relationships, impulsivity and stress.

 All individuals interested in joining the full programme will be assessed by a member of the Mind-Reframed team.
+Following assessment you will be offered a few individual pre-treatment sessions that focus on psycho-education, coming up with your targets for treatment and establishing commitment.
+This can anything between one and six sessions depending on individual needs before joining the skills classes.
 Those who would like to attend only some modules without committing to individual DBT can provide a letter of recommendation from their psychiatrist, GP or therapist outlining the history and reasons for referral.